FedeClaudi/Term.jl/docs/src/basics/console.md

 it also works for any `Renderable` made with Term:

 ```@example
-using Term: tprintln # hide
+using Term: tprintln, Panel # hide
 using Term.Consoles: Console, enable, disable #hide

 print(Panel())